Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 - `obj` - The sprite object tag name to be used.
 - `name` - The specified name of the animation to use.
 - `frames` - The indices indicating what animation frames to play in what order; Example: `{1, 2, 3}`.
-- `framerate` - The speed in frames per second that the animation should play at; Defualt is: `24`.
+- `framerate` - The speed in frames per second that the animation should play at; Default is: `24`.
-- `loop` - Whether will the animation will loop or just plays once; Defualt is `true`.
+- `loop` - Whether will the animation will loop or just plays once; Default is `true`.

 ### addAnimationByPrefix(obj:String, name:String, prefix:String, framerate:Int = 24, loop:Bool = true)
 Adds a <ins>new animation from the `xml` file</ins> for the sprite object to use.